ehrscape/R-project/RunneR-walkthrough.md

 ## [1] 117.971
 ```

+The above figures present the distances between GPS data points and elevation data according to the cumulative distance (`cum_dist`).
+However, if time dependence is of interest, the `cum_dist` variable in the `ggplot` code can be replaced with `time` variable.

 If the smoothing argument of the function is set to `TRUE`, the distances and elevation data are smoothed using the rolling mean.
 The speed data `speed_smooth` is smoothed by dividing the smoothed distances with the average sampling rate `samp_avg`.
 The smoothed grade (inclination) `grade_smooth` is calculated from smoothed elevation `ele_smooth` and distances `d_smooth` by using the `gradeGPS` function from the **analyzeGPS** package.
 The elevation differences `delta_ele_smooth` are calculated from `ele_smooth`.
 All elevation differences, where the grade `grade_smooth` is positive, are summed-up to present VAM - `total_vam_smooth`.
 If the elevation data is not present, the grade and elevation differences are not calculated and `total_vam_smooth` is assigned the `NA` value.